-A. Knowledge and understanding of: Teaching/learning methods and strategies > another culture's history and political and Knowledge and understanding are gained through formal teaching (lectures, seminars, social organisation. a diverse range of primary materials. and individual essay feedback), > a range of problems of interpretation and recommended reading, and the writing of evaluation of primary materials, essays and a dissertation. a range of techniques and methodologies.
+A. Knowledge and understanding of: Teaching/learning methods and strategies Knowledge and understanding are gained > another culture's history and political and social organisation. through formal teaching (lectures, seminars, > a diverse range of primary materials. and individual essay feedback), > a range of problems of interpretation and recommended reading, and the writing of evaluation of primary materials, essays and a dissertation. > a range of techniques and methodologies.
 Assessment Most knowledge is tested through a combination of coursework and formal examination.
 The Dissertation and oral presentations also contribute.